icopy-site/awesome/docs/awesome/awesome-frc.md

 ## General

 - [FRC Penultimate Manual](https://github.com/MC42/FRCPenultimateManual) - All-in-one manual for FRC teams and team members.
-- [The Blue Alliance](https://github.com/the-blue-alliance/the-blue-alliance) - FRC's leading event, team, and match tracker.
+- [The Blue Alliance](https://www.thebluealliance.com/) - FRC's leading event, team, and match tracker.
+- [The Compass Alliance](https://www.thecompassalliance.org/) - A resource for learning about all FRC topic, made for any level of experience.
 - [State Space Guide](https://github.com/calcmogul/state-space-guide) - A practical guide to state-space control: graduate-level control theory for high schoolers.
 - [GradleRIO](https://github.com/wpilibsuite/GradleRIO) - A powerful Gradle Plugin that allows teams competing in the FIRST robotics competition to produce and build their code.

+## Suppliers

+- [CTR Electronics](http://www.ctr-electronics.com/) - Supplier of many popular parts certified for FRC use, including the Talon SRX's and Victor SPX's.
+- [AndyMark](https://www.andymark.com/) - A supplier for the educational robotics market, focusing particularly on FIRST.
+- [VEXpro](https://www.vexrobotics.com/vexpro) - A distributor of parts for FRC, FTC, and VEX formed by FIRST alumni.
+- [McMaster-Carr](https://www.mcmaster.com/) - A comprehensive index of parts for many applications, from fasteners to pneumatics.
+- [REV Robotics](http://www.revrobotics.com/) - Distributor of many FIRST Legal mechanical and electrical parts, including NEO Brushless Motors and Spark MAX Motor Controllers.
+- [West Coast Products](http://www.wcproducts.net) - A company founded by FIRST alumni that aims to distribute reliable and high-quality parts.

 ## Programming

 - [FRC Programming Done Right](http://frc-pdr.readthedocs.io/en/latest/) - Exhaustive and well-written guide to programming in FRC, the right way.
-- [WPILib ScreenSteps](https://wpilib.screenstepslive.com) - Official documentation for hardware and officially supported software languages.
+- [WPILib ScreenSteps](https://wpilib.screenstepslive.com) - Old and unsupported documentation for hardware and officially supported software languages.
+For up to date, check below.
+- [WPILib Docs](https://docs.wpilib.org/en/latest/) - Up-to-date documentation on FRC hardware and software for 2020 and beyond.

 ## Vision

 - [CSCore](https://github.com/wpilibsuite/cscore) - The CScore camera vision library from WPI.
 - [254 2016 Vision Talk](https://www.youtube.com/watch?v=rLwOkAJqImo) - The most complete lesson about vision tracking out there.
 - [2729 Storm Robotics Vision](https://github.com/2729StormRobotics/StormCV2017) - An example of using OpenCV and GRIP to create a vision system.
+- [Limelight](https://limelightvision.io/) - A plug-and-play vision solution built for FRC.
+- [ChickenVision](https://github.com/team3997/ChickenVision) - An easy to implement vision system created by Team 3997.

 ## Scouting

 - [Robot Scouter](https://github.com/SUPERCILEX/Robot-Scouter) - Gorgeous and powerful Android scouting app.
 - [VictiScout](https://github.com/FRCScout/FRCScout) - Light Electron scouting app by Team 1418.
+- [Scoutomic](https://github.com/Scoutomic/Scoutomic-Client) - A user interface for scouting.

 ## Driving